 Big Game Harvest Reporting

 Reporting big game harvests is a requirement in North Carolina.
-Hunters should carry their Big Game Harvest Report Card with them while hunting deer, bear or wild turkey.
-A harvest report card is furnished with the issuance of a big game hunting license and is valid for only one hunting season, July 1 through June 30.
+Hunters shall carry a valid big Game Harvest Report Card with them while hunting deer, bear, or wild turkey.
+A harvest report card is furnished with the issuance of a Big Game Hunting License and is valid for only one hunting season, July 1 through June 30.
 Hunters should retain only one copy of their harvest report card per hunting season.

 Validating a Harvest

 Upon harvesting a bear, deer or wild turkey, and before moving the animal from the site of kill, the successful hunter must validate the Big Game Harvest Report Card by cutting or punching out the corresponding day and month the harvest occurred.
 Instructions in this section also apply to the Bonus Antlerless Report Card.

 The successful hunter must register any harvested bear, deer or wild turkey BEFORE any of the following occur:

 - The animal is skinned or dismembered;

 - The animal is left unattended by the successful hunter;